kye4u2/AutoRE_ML_NLP_LLM_Course_Student/README.md

 # AutoRE\_ML\_NLP\_LLM\_Course\_Student

+## Disclaimer:
+Installation and use of this lab environment is _**only supported on AMD64 (x86_64) systems**_.
+Due to dependencies such as VEXIR used in Blackfyre, installation on ARM-based systems (e.g., Apple Silicon/M1, Raspberry Pi) is not supported and may require significant troubleshooting.
+As noted in the course requirements, please ensure you are using an AMD64-based virtual machine or host environment for the course labs.

 ## Lab Environment Setup

 This repository provides the environment and instructions necessary for the hands-on portion of the course.
 Please follow each step carefully to ensure your setup matches the course requirements.